Noori: Begum Gul Bakaoli Sarfarosh (2015)

 Noori performed three preview shows for their new album Begum Gul Bakaoli Sarfarosh in Lahore, Islamabad, and Karachi on 19, 20, and 21 September respectively.
 Each show had a limited audience of 111 people.
 Noori used the slogan "I am 1 in 333" for the promotion of these three shows.
 Although Noori set the release date for the new album at 30 September, it was later delayed to 9 October.
 Noori, through social media, once again announced the release of their album through a series of meet and greets in Lahore (9 October), Karachi (10 October) and Islamabad (11 October).
 Noori proclaimed that their album would only be available for sale at these three meets and greets, in order to build a one-on-one connection with the fans by eliminating the middleman.
 Noori later on performed in Peshawar on 22 November as well for the promotion of the album.
 Additionally, the album was made free to stream through Patari.pk as a Patari exclusive on 9 October.

 Music director in Coke Studio Season 9 and Cornetto Pop Rock (2016)

 Noori appeared as a music director in Coke Studio Season 9.
 Noori's first song in this capacity was "Aaja Re Moray Saiyaan", which was sung by Zeb Bangash and Ali Hamza.
-It was well-received.
+It was well received.
 The band collaborated on "Paar Channa De" with Shilpa Rao, which turned out to be successful as well.

 Noori performed three concerts in Karachi, Lahore & Islamabad for Cornetto Pop Rock.
 Cornetto released their song featuring Quratulain Baloch, which did well on charts.

 Return of Noori (2023)

 In January 2023, Ali Noor announced the return of Noori through his social media pages.
-Noor announced the news by posting a picture of himself and his band mate and brother, Ali Hamza.
-The caption on the picture said, “Yes, Noori is back…".
+Noor announced the news by posting a picture of himself and his bandmate and brother, Ali Hamza.
+The caption on the picture said, "Yes, Noori is back…".